probot/probot/docs/development.md

 Listening on https://bkeepers.localtunnel.me
 ```

-Optionally, you can also run your plugin through [nodemon](https://github.com/remy/nodemon#nodemon) which will listen on any files changes in your local development environment and automatically restart the server.
+Optionally, you can also run your app through [nodemon](https://github.com/remy/nodemon#nodemon) which will listen on any files changes in your local development environment and automatically restart the server.
 After installing nodemon, you can run `nodemon --exec "npm start"` and from there the server will automatically restart upon file changes.

 ## Debugging